fcn06/swarm/README.md

   # LLM_PLANNER_API_KEY needs to be defined upfront.
   # It needs to be compatible with llm url defined in config file for planner agent (Gemini, Groq or whatever else that you use)
   # You can define log level as well.
 Default is warn
-  LLM_PLANNER_API_KEY=<YOUR-API-KEY> ./target/release/planner_agent --user-query "What is the weather in Boston?" --log-level "info"
+  ./target/release/planner_agent --user-query "What is the weather in Boston?" --log-level "info"
 ```
   *Remember to replace "What is the weather in Boston?" with your own query\!*